Ikpong-Joseph/RiseIn-SolanaBootcamp-FinalProject/4-FinalProjectFrontendUpdates/README.md

 4. Commit with clear and concise messages.
 5. Push changes to your fork.
 6. Submit a pull request describing your changes.

-## Errors

-The project is currently giving an error of inability to send transaction.
-So you won't be able to submit reviews.

 ---